 It is absolutely perfect for quickly beating a few egg whites and allows me to leave the cake batter in the bowl of my stand mixer while beating up the egg whites in a separate bowl.

 Anyone who's ever baked with fresh berries has probably had the experience of all the fruit sinking to the bottom while the cake bakes.
-Different recipes suggest different tips and trick for preventing this from happening.
+Different recipes suggest different tips and tricks for preventing this from happening.
 Some work and some don't.

-In this cake, the thing that works the best is to toss the fruit with a couple tablespoons of cornstarch.
+For this cake, the thing that works the best is to toss the fruit with a couple of tablespoons of cornstarch.
 The cornstarch seems to give the berries something to adhere to, sticking them to the batter so they are less likely to sink while the cake bakes.

 Mind you - some of the berries will sink to the bottom no matter what you do.
 This is fine.
 Don't stress about it.